 Deer have been salt lickers since the beginning of time.
 They have been doing it from the naturally occurring salt licks.
 Unfortunately, these natural salt licks are rare in this age, which is why man has resorted to creating salt licks on his land.

 Why are salt licks needed?

 Are salt licks good for deer?
 Well, yes because salt licks are a great source of minerals for deer.
-They need minerals for healthy growth of their bodies and antlers.
+They need minerals for the healthy growth of their bodies and antlers.

 Do not confuse their mineral requirements with those of any other animal.
 Unlike other hoofed animals, deer require a mineral lick that fulfills their need for calcium and phosphorus as these two are the basic minerals required for the healthy growth of their antlers.
 It is better to grab the formula for making a salt lick that is prepared specifically to meet deer’s needs.

 If you own a property that is frequented by deer, you would want this piece of land to benefit you as much as possible.
 A land which is home to healthy deer having great antlers is an ideal place for deer hunting.
 This is the main reason artificial salt licks are setup wisely around the property.
 A salt lick also promises healthy and beautiful deer breeding.